gpapastefanatos/raxonDB/README.md

 2 //m factor as a multiplier of the mean

-To query the data, you will need to use the class RelationalQuerySimple
+To query the data, you will need to use the class RelationalQueryArray